IncendiumAcademy/IncendiumAcademy/content/math/algebra/sequences-and-series/geometric-sequences.md

 > **Note:** sequences are discrete functions, so $$n \in \mathbb{N} = \{1,2,3,\ldots \}$$.

 To familiarize ourselves with this definition, let's do 2 *easy* examples.
-Try them on your own first, and then read the intended solution.

 ### Example 1